 A. How do i know im not eating enough calories from fruit?

-1. Cooked food starts to look and smell good.
+1. Other food starts to look and smell good.

-2. Cooked food looks more then the toxic, second rate slop it really is.
+2. Cooked food looks more then the second rate option it really is.

 3. Your energy, power, strength start to go downhill.